-Our Division of Child and Adolescent Psychiatry is composed of outstanding faculty members who are dedicated clinicians, educators, and researchers teaching medical students, general psychiatry residents, child psychiatry fellows, and pediatricians.
-Many psychiatric illnesses develop in utero or during the early decades of life, and we believe firmly that the best hope for designing more effective treatment and prevention strategies will come from harnessing the incredible plasticity of the developing brain.
+Many psychiatric illnesses develop in utero or during the early decades of life, and we believe the best hope for designing more effective treatment and prevention strategies will come from harnessing the incredible plasticity of the developing brain.
 The state-of-the-art research that our child and adolescent faculty are leading is extraordinarily exciting.

-The Department also has multiple postgraduate research fellowship programs.
-These programs are geared to provide training for MDs, MD-PhDs, and PhDs who are interested in developing productive research careers.
-Presently, these research fellowships are funded by six NIH-funded training grants and include programs in developmental science, neurobiology, genetics, and behavioral medicine.
+Our post-graduate research fellowship programs provide training for MDs, MD/PhDs, and PhDs interested in developing productive research careers.
+These NIH-funded research fellowships include programs in developmental science, neurobiology, genetics, and behavioral medicine.